Privacy in the SKUPONI online system

 - Information on possible transfers of personal data to a third country

-An individual has the right to the following information in order to ensure fair and transparent processing when the Personal Data is obtained from the Individual:
+The Individual has the right to the following information to ensure fair and transparent processing when Personal Data is obtained from the Individual:

 - The period of retention of personal data, or the criteria used to determine this period

-- Existence of the right for an individual to request the withdrawal from the processing of personal data, or the correction or deletion of personal data, or the processing restriction, the existence of the right of objection to processing and data transmission rights
+- The existence of the right for the Individual to request withdrawal from the processing of personal data, or the correction or deletion of personal data, or the limitation of processing, the existence of the right to object to processing and the right to transfer data

-- Where the processing is based on consent, the existence of the right to withdraw consent, without prejudice to the lawfulness of the processing which, on the basis of the consent, was carried out until its cancellation
+- Where the processing is based on consent, the existence of the right to withdraw consent, without affecting the lawfulness of the processing carried out on the basis of consent until its withdrawal

-- Existence of the right to file a complaint with the supervisory authority
+- Existence of the right to lodge a complaint with the supervisory authority

-- Existence of the right to information if the provision of personal data is a statutory or contractual obligation or an obligation which is necessary for the conclusion of a contract and the possible consequences if such information is not provided
+- Existence of the right to information if the provision of personal data is a statutory or contractual obligation or an obligation that is necessary for the conclusion of a contract and the possible consequences if such data are not provided

-- Existence of automated decision-making, including profiling, reasons, meaning and foreseeable consequences
+- Existence of automated decision-making, including profiling, reasons, meaning and intended consequences

-An individual has the right to require the Administrator to confirm if his personal data is being processed and how.
-In the event that his personal data are processed, the Individual has the right to obtain the following processing information:
+The individual has the right to request confirmation from the Controller if his personal data is being processed and how.
+In the event that his personal data is processed, the Individual has the right to obtain the following information about the processing:

 - Purpose of processing

-- Users or categories of users to whom their personal data are disclosed, particularly in the case of third-country users
+- Users or categories of users to whom personal data is disclosed, especially in the case of users in third countries

-- Whenever possible, the estimated period of retention of personal data, or the criteria under which the retention period is fixed
+- When possible, the intended retention period of personal data, or the criteria by which the retention period is determined

-- Existence of the right to require the Administrator to correct or delete personal data, or limit the processing of personal data, and the existence of the right to object to such processing
+- Existence of the right to request correction or deletion of personal data from the Controller, or restriction of processing of personal data and existence of the right to object to such processing

-- Right to file a complaint with the supervisory authority Where personal data are not collected from the individual, information on their sources
+- The right to file a complaint with the supervisory authority When personal data are not collected from the Individual, information about their sources

-- The existence of automated decision-making, information on the reasons, the meaning and the intended consequences
+- Existence of automated decision-making, information about reasons, meaning and intended consequences

-An individual has the right to be erased or the right to be forgotten, and the Administrator of the Individual must unload it without undue delay if:
+An individual has the right to deletion, or the right to be forgotten, whereby the Administrator must delete the individual from storage without undue delay, if:

-- Personal data is no longer needed for processing purposes for which they have been collected or otherwise processed
+- The personal data are no longer necessary for the processing purposes for which they were collected or otherwise processed

-- An individual revokes the consent on the basis of which the processing takes place, and there is no other legal basis for further processing
+- The individual revokes the consent on the basis of which the processing takes place and there is no other legal basis for further processing

-- An individual opposes the processing, but there are no overriding legitimate reasons for processing
+- The individual objects to the processing and there are no overriding legal grounds for the processing

 - Personal data was processed illegally

-- Personal data should be deleted in order to fulfill a legal obligation in accordance with EU law or the law of a Member State that applies to the Administrator
+- Personal data must be deleted to fulfill a legal obligation in accordance with EU law or the law of a Member State applicable to the Controller

-An individual has the right to limit the processing to the Administrator in the following cases:
+The individual has the right to restrict processing to the Controller in the following cases:

-- An individual disputes the accuracy of the data for a period allowing the Administrator to verify the accuracy of personal information
+- The individual disputes the accuracy of the data for a period that allows the Controller to verify the accuracy of the personal data

-- The processing is illegal and the individual opposes the erasure of personal data, and instead requires a restriction of use
+- The processing is illegal and the individual opposes the deletion of personal data, and instead requests a restriction of use

-- The administrator does not need any more personal data for the purposes for which it was collected, but the individual needs them to enforce, enforce or defend legal claims
+- The Controller no longer needs the personal data for the purposes for which they were collected, but the Individual needs them to assert, implement or defend legal claims

-- An individual lodges an objection and the verification of the legal reasons of the Manager has not yet been completed on the grounds of the individual
+- The individual lodges an objection and the controller's verification of the legal reasons for the individual's reasons has not yet been completed

-Where personal data processing is limited, such personal data, other than the storage, enforcement, exercise or defense of legal claims or the protection of the rights of another natural or legal person, or for the public interest of the EU or a Member State, shall be processed solely with the permission of the Individual.
+When the processing of personal data is limited, such personal data, except for the storage, enforcement, implementation or defense of legal claims or for the protection of the rights of another natural or legal person, or for the public interest of the EU or a member state, is processed only with the permission of the Individual.

-The administrator communicates to other Personal Data Providers modifications, corrections, deletions or restrictions on the use of personal data, except in cases where this requires disproportionate effort, or it proves impossible.
+The Manager communicates changes, corrections, deletions or restrictions on the use of personal data to other Personal Data Processors, except in cases where this requires a disproportionate effort or proves impossible.

-An individual has the right to receive personal information relating to him held by the Administrator in a structured, widely used and machine-readable form, and the right to forward that information to the other controller without the Administrator who was his personal the information provided is obstructed in the event of:
+The individual has the right to receive personal data related to him, which was held by the Controller, in a structured, commonly used and machine-readable form, and the right to forward this data to another controller without the Controller to whom it was personal. data provided, while obstructing when:

 - processing is based on consent (or contract),

-An individual has the right at any time to object to the processing of his personal data.
-In this case, the manager ceases to process personal data unless he proves necessary legitimate grounds for processing that prevail over the interests, rights and freedoms of the individual, or for the enforcement, execution or defense of legal claims.
+The individual has the right to object to the processing of his personal data at any time.
+In this case, the controller shall stop processing personal data, unless it proves necessary legitimate reasons for the processing that override the interests, rights and freedoms of the individual, or for the assertion, implementation or defense of legal claims.

-An individual has the right not to be subject to a decision based solely on automated processing that has legal effects in relation thereto or in a similar manner to it.
-It is permissible, however, if the decision is:
+An individual has the right not to be subject to a decision based solely on automated processing that has legal effects in relation to him or similarly significantly affects him.
+However, it is permissible if the decision:

-- Necessary to conclude or implement a contract between the Individual and the Administrator
+- Necessary for the conclusion or implementation of the contract between the Individual and the Manager

-- Permitted by EU law or by the law of a Member State that applies to the Administrator and also provides for appropriate measures to protect the rights and freedoms and legitimate interests of the individual
+- Permitted in EU law or the law of a member state that applies to the Controller and also determines appropriate measures to protect the rights and freedoms and legitimate interests of the Individual

-- Justified by the explicit consent of the Individual
+- Based on the express consent of the Individual

-The rights of an individual can be restricted by law, in the following cases:
+Individual rights may be limited by law in the following cases:

-- If this is in the interest of national security
+- If it is in the interest of national security

-- For the purpose of defense For the sake of public security
+- For the purpose of defense For the sake of public safety

 - For the prevention, investigation, detection or prosecution of criminal offenses or the enforcement of criminal sanctions

-- To protect the independence of the judiciary and the judicial process
+- In order to protect the independence of the judiciary and the judicial process

 - Due to the enforcement of civil claims